Sammeeey/sticky-notes-js/README.md

     1. create dummy functions

-        Think of basic functionalities needed
+        Think of basic functionalities needed.

+        All functions should be quite specialized and handle narrow tasks/actions.

     2. create variables

-        needed for functions
+        which are needed for functions

     3. code functionality to functions step by step

-        1. use developer tools (console and local storage) to test correct functionalty of functions upfront
+        Use developer tools (console and local storage) to test correct functionalty of functions upfront (for debugging during development)

+    4. Validation functionality of functions (during development)

+        Use event listeners to other specialized functions inside functions.

+        When calling other functions (using event listeners) simply validate the workability of the event listeners by adding `console.log`'s with passed parameters to the called function.
+        That way you validate that the event listener `type` works as intended one once hand.
+        On the other hand you validate that the parameters from the former function are passed correctly to the specialized function.

+        **Simplified example for deletion of note element**:
+        ```js
+        function createNoteElement(id, content) {
+            // delete note element on double click event
+            newNote.addEventListener("dblclick", () => {
+                deleteNote(id, newNote)
+            })
+        }

+        function deleteNote(id, element) {
+        console.log('Deleting Note...')
+        console.log(id, element)
+        }
+        ```

 ## JS functions/methods
 ### JSON.parse(string)